-- Failure to successfully complete two MSBMS courses with a letter grade of "C+" (78%) in the same semester. - Obtain a GPA below 3.0 in two consecutive semesters - The student is in violation of the program, college or university's behavioral or professional standards. - Failure to comply with any MSBMS program policies or regulations.
+- Failure to successfully complete two MSBMS courses with a letter grade of "C+" (78%). - Obtain a GPA below 3.0 in two consecutive semesters - The student is in violation of the program, college or university's behavioral or professional standards. - Failure to comply with any MSBMS program policies or regulations.